-Debbie McLain is RE/MAX 365 Probate Specialist and has over a half decade of experience selling Probate and Trust real property.
+Debbie McLain is the McLain Realty Team's Probate Specialist and has over a half decade of experience selling Probate and Trust real property.
 After Earning her Senior Real Estate Specialist (SRES) designation, she found a need to become skilled in Probate, the law and entire process of a Probate sale.
 SRES Specialists work with persons over the age of 60 that are considering selling their family home.
 What was quickly realized that unfortunate events occur with the aging real estate group and a need for more compassion.

 Debbie not only understands and sells Probate Real Estate but also creates a customized approach to marketing and selling the property.
 This is based on her situational management approach and managing the sale of a home for those with financial and emotional challenges that Probate clients face when selling a long-held family home.
 Get in touch with Debbie today and she will handle the transaction with very limited stress to your family.